petenorth/ttn-on-openshift/README.md

 This project is made up of two versions

-* An all in one podversion  where the discovery, network, broker, handler and router all deployed in one multi container pod.
+* An all in one pod version where the discovery, network, broker, handler and router are all deployed in one multi container pod.
 * A version which deploys the disovery, network, broker, handler and router as seprate pods (WORK IN PROGRESS, NOT QUITE THERE!)